-The use of ‘Merry Christmas’ as a seasonal salutation dates back to at least 1534, when, on 22nd December, John Fisher wished the season’s greetings in a letter to Thomas Cromwell, recorded in Strype Ecclesiastical memorials, 1816
+“The use of ‘Merry Christmas’ as a seasonal salutation dates back to at least 1534, when, on 22nd December, John Fisher wished the season’s greetings in a letter to Thomas Cromwell, recorded in Strype Ecclesiastical memorials, 1816”

-Attestable at least for the last 482 years we have wished each other a Merry Christmas and nobody obviously had any problems with it.
-Now somebody somewhere decided that wishing a “Merry Christmas” to others stinks.
-I can’t understand why anybody could feel it is offensive, however, it has actually come to be inappropriate.
+So, attestable at least for the last 482 years we have wished each other a Merry Christmas and nobody’s had any problems with it.
+Now somebody somewhere decided that wishing a Merry Christmas to others stinks.
+I can’t understand why anybody could feel offended, however, it has actually come to be inappropriate.

 Shop managers started to debate whether or not to put up decorations with the Merry Christmas term on it, or if they should simply do without.
 It came to lengthy write-ups in newspapers, talk shows are debating hours over it.
 In some way, the viewpoint of a few people in thinking that this phrase is offensive has spread like a virus all across Europe.

-Let’s have a look at The Netherlands:
+Let’s have a look at the Netherlands

 St. Nicholas’ day is on the 6th December, but in The Netherlands, the major celebrations are held on the 5th December.
-The name Santa Claus comes from the name Sinterklaas.Dutch tradition says that St. Nicholas lives in Madrid, Spain and every year he chooses a different harbor to arrive in Holland, so as many children as possible get a chance to see him.
+The name Santa Claus comes from the name Sinterklaas.Dutch tradition says that St. Nicholas lives in Madrid, Spain and every year he chooses a different harbour to arrive in Holland, so as many children as possible get a chance to see him.

-Sinterklaas travels with his servants called ‘Zwarte Pieten’ (‘Black Peters’).
+Sinterklaas travels with his servants called ‘Zwarte Pieten’ (Black Peters).
 When Sinterklaas and the Black Peters come ashore from the steam-boat, all of the local church bells ring in celebration.
 Sinterklaas, dressed in his red robes, leads a procession through the town, riding a white horse.
-Every town in The Netherlands has a few Sinterklaas helpers, dressed the same as Sinterklaas who help give the presents out. (and sometimes you might one see one or more Zwarte Pieten with Sinterklaas!) source: www.whychristmas.com
+Every town in The Netherlands has a few Sinterklaas helpers, dressed the same as Sinterklaas who help give the presents out. (and sometimes you might see one or more Zwarte Pieten with Sinterklaas!) source: whychristmas.com

 What used to be a very popular tradition has become a political issue, a reason for demonstrating and protesting crowds on the streets.
 How and why?
 Because Piet has a black face?
 Who actually creates these ‘issues’?

-Who says that people with darker skin … is that okay to say??? … feel offended or discriminated?
-Do these guys see the difference between black and white as crucial as we do at all?
+Who says that people with a darker skin colour (is that now okay to say?) feel offended or discriminated?
+Do they see the difference between black and white as crucial as we do at all?
 Or isn’t it just us, assuming and deciding how others have to feel about things?
-According to our standards and values!
-Maybe most of these people don’t even care about people’s skin colour, ever thought of that !?
+According to our standards and values.
+Maybe most of these people don’t even care about people’s skin colour, ever thought of that?

 Who says, that people with a different belief do have a problem with us wishing each other a Merry Christmas?
 What, if they just don’t care?
 What, if they even like our way of celebrating Christmas?
 Why is that obviously such an absurd and impossible idea?